 There are, however, several unfortunate problems with this plan of recovering Egyptian artifacts from the Titanic.
 The Titanic is a deep wreck laying at about 12,415 feet of water.
 Traveling down to that depth is comparable to traveling into outer space.
 It certainly can be done but, it’s a challenge.
 Diving deep wrecks require a huge investment of resources.
 If there was this Egyptian expedition and they were furnished with both a site map and a room number for Margaret Touban.
 There would still be the issue of whether or not the wreck of the Titanic could be penetrated to the location of the room or even if the artifacts had not shifted during either the sinking or due to the deterioration of the wreck since the sinking.
 Such action has the potential to further damage the wreck.
 Is the trade-off of recovering artifacts versus damaging a shipwreck worth the risk?

 The presence of Egyptian artifacts aboard the wreck of Titanic adds to the integrity of the wreck being an expression of Edwardian England.
 1912 was at the very height of the practice of traveling to Egypt to procure artifacts.
 Therefore the wreck is a time capsule commemorating that particular activity of elites traveling to exotic foreign lands and bringing back artifacts with them.
 A shipwrecks cargo, no matter what it was is apart of the wrecks history and its this material culture can tell us much about the people who were on this ship and about the time the ship was used.
-The cargo is apart of that ships story and cannot be separated from it.
+The cargo is apart of the story of that ship and cannot be separated from it.
 Traveling into the Titanic for the recovery of just Egyptian artifacts would do just that.
 If this recovery was done archaeologically with respect to the wreck and its other associated artifacts then such an attempt would be ethical.